-The Assembly Judiciary Committee reports favorably and with committee amendments Assembly Bill No. 1943.
+The Assembly Law and Public Safety Committee reports favorably Assembly Bill No. 1943 (1R).

-This bill would require obstetrical providers in the State, including obstetrician/gynecologists, certified midwives, and certified nurse midwives, to perform regular domestic violence screenings as part of each routine patient visit and document the findings from each screening in the patient's medical record.
-The bill would additionally require any obstetrical providers or other health care professionals, who document evidence or findings of domestic violence in a patient's medical record, to advise the patient that the patient may take appropriate action to prevent the disclosure of the patient's medical record to the perpetrator of the domestic violence.
+As reported by the committee, Assembly Bill No. 1943 (1R) would providers require obstetrical in the State, obstetrician/gynecologists, certified midwives, and certified nurse midwives, to perform regular domestic violence screenings as part of each routine patient visit and document the findings from each screening in the patient's medical record.
+The bill would additionally require any obstetrical providers or other health care professionals who document evidence or findings of domestic violence in a patient's medical record to advise the patient that the patient may take appropriate action to prevent the disclosure of the patient's medical record to the perpetrator of the domestic violence.

 A domestic violence screening performed under the bill is to be conducted in a private area, in which only the obstetrical provider and the patient are present.
-If the obstetrical provider determines, based on the screening, that a patient is or may be a victim of domestic violence, the obstetrical provider will be required to advise the patient and provide the patient with referrals in accordance with the provisions of the bill.
+If the obstetrical provider determines, based on the screening, that a patient is or may be a victim of domestic violence, the obstetrical provider will be required to: